PIM vs PDM: Understanding Key Differences For Efficient Product Data Management

 But before we dig into PIM and PDM, let’s also discuss what product information is.

-What Is Product Information?
+What is Product Information?

 The answer is PIM/PDM.

-What Is PIM
+What is PIM

 PIM stands for Product Information Management.
 It is a system or software solution designed to centralize and manage product-related information within a company or organization.